Gilgit: Basic facilities

-Gilgit has not received a gas pipeline infrastructure since Pakistan's independence, unlike other cities.
+Gilgit has not received gas pipeline infrastructure since Pakistan's independence, unlike other cities.
 Through the importation of gas cylinders from other provinces, many private gas contractors offer gas cylinders.
-The LPG (Liquefied Petroleum Gas) Air Mix Plant project by Sui Northern Gas Pipelines Limited was unveiled in 2020, with the goal of bringing the gas facility to Gilgit.
-This will significantly reduce deforestation, as the public now uses wood from trees for heating and lighting purpose.
+The LPG (Liquefied Petroleum Gas) Air Mix Plant project by Sui Northern Gas Pipelines Limited was unveiled in 2020, with the goal of bringing gas facility to Gilgit.
+This will significantly reduce deforestation, as the public currently uses wood from trees for heating and lighting purposes.
 The first head office has been built in Gilgit.